 David Solomon, Chief Hi-Res Music Evangelist at Qobuz, told StereoNET:

 We are excited to be able to expose more music enthusiasts to our platform by bundling a 90-Day premium subscription with this incredible music system.

 Also, to give you some insight into the creation of the L75ms, JBL is working with Qobuz to curate a playlist of songs used by the engineering and product team during the development of the all-in-one.

-The JBL L75ms Music System will be available in October/ November with a retail price of US$1,500.
+The JBL L75ms Music System will be available in October/ November.
+Pricing for Australia is confirmed at $2,799 RRP.